-This research represents a significant step toward understanding climate-driven AMF dynamics in agricultural systems using full climate simulation and investigating both AMF types (i.e. Glomeraceae over Gigasporaceae).
+This research represents a significant step toward understanding climate-driven AMF dynamics in agricultural systems using full climate simulation and investigating both AMF functional groups (i.e. Glomeraceae and Gigasporaceae).
 It provides valuable insights that will contribute to refining global climate change models and inform sustainable agricultural strategies for maintaining crop productivity in the face of an increasingly unpredictable climate.